mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/starting_krita.rst

 Starting Krita
 ==============

 There will be no canvas or new document open by default.
-To create a new canvas you have to create a new document from the :guilabel:`File` menu.
+To create a new canvas you have to create a new document from the :guilabel:`File` menu or |mouseleft| on the empty area in the center to open the new file dialog box.
 If you want to open an existing image, either use :menuselection:`File --> Open` or drag the image from your computer into Krita's window.

 .. image:: /images/en/Starting-krita.png
    :width: 800